Najdhillon/Projects/README.md

-### Projects and Ideas
+### Projects in progress
 ***

-A collection of projects and ideas that I want to work on.
+A collection of projects and ideas that I'm working on.